-Also see these health-related topics:
+Also see these specific health-related topics:

 - HIV Aids/Std information

-- Mental health
+Mental health

 Australian Government Department of Health and Ageing has a section on youth health that summarises youth health issues, initiatives, organisations and programs.
 See: http://www.health.gov.au and search for "youth health".
-Or get there via this link: http://tinyurl.com/664dbc
+Or get there via http://tinyurl.com/664dbc

 The AIHW is Australia's national agency for health and welfare statistics and information and is an authoritative source of information on patterns of health and illness, determinants of health, the supply and use of health services, and health services expenditure.
 As an independent agency, it works with many government and non-government bodies across the nation to generate reliable, regular and current facts and figures on the health and welfare of Australians.